lorenmt/vsl/README.md

 - scikit-learn 0.18
 - tensorflow 1.0

 Most of which can be directly installed using `pip` command.
-However, `mayavi` which is used for 3D voxel visualization is recommended to be installed using `conda` enviroment (for simplicity).
+However, `mayavi` which is used for 3D voxel visualization is recommended to be installed using `conda` environment (for simplicity).

 ## Dataset
 We use both 3D shapes from [ModelNet](http://modelnet.cs.princeton.edu/) and [PASCAL 3D+ v1.0](http://cvgl.stanford.edu/projects/pascal3d.html) aligned with images in [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html) for training VSL.
-ModeNet is used for general 3D shape learning including shape geneartion, interpolation and classification.
-PASCAL 3D is only used for image reconsturction.
+ModeNet is used for general 3D shape learning including shape generation, interpolation and classification.
+PASCAL 3D is only used for image reconstruction.

 Please download the dataset here: [[link]](https://www.dropbox.com/s/sk756qif5tfk9w3/dataset.zip?dl=0).